ConnorLi96/Leetcode-notes/Prime Arrangements.md

 **Question Analysis:**
-let's put mod away, just consider it at last step.
+Let's put module away, just consider it at last step.
 This kind of problems could be classified as permutation problem.
 According the example 1, the possible permutation examples P as below:

 | Possibities| example1| example2 | example3 | example4 |
 | ------ | ------ | ------ | ------ | ------ |